Eddie Sutton, Hall of Fame basketball coach, dies at 84 - The Boston Globe

 Advertisement

-Sutton got his first Division I head coaching job at Creighton.
-He led the Bluejays to an 82-50 mark in five seasons from 1969 to 1974.

-He took over at Arkansas in 1975, and the Razorbacks went 17-9 and 19-9 before beginning a nine-year stretch of 20-win seasons.
-He finished his run in Fayetteville nine straight trips to the NCAA basketball tournament.
-His 1978 Final Four squad featured versatile stars Sidney Moncrief, Marvin Delph and Ron Brewer.

-Sutton left his mark at Arkansas — the practice gym there is named for him.
-Former President Bill Clinton, who was the governor of Arkansas for part of Sutton's run there, once sent a video message for a ceremony honoring Sutton at Arkansas in 2016.
+Mr. Sutton left his mark at Arkansas — the practice gym there is named for him.
+Former president Bill Clinton, who was the governor of Arkansas for part of Mr. Sutton’s run there, once sent a video message for a ceremony honoring the coach at Arkansas in 2016.

-Sutton moved on and replaced Joe B. Hall at Kentucky in 1985.
+Mr. Sutton replaced Joe B. Hall at Kentucky in 1985.
 While there, he compiled a 90-40 record, including two Southeastern Conference titles.
 But he slumped at the end, and his program endured NCAA scrutiny.

 He led Oklahoma State from 1991 to 2006.
 The Cowboys reached the Sweet Sixteen his first two seasons as head coach.
 In 1995, Bryant Reeves and Randy Rutherford led the Cowboys to the 1995 NCAA Final Four.
 The Cowboys made it back to the Final Four in 2004, with Tony Allen and Joey Graham leading the way.